 Injection therapy is commonly used in orthopedic and sports medicine.
 Injection therapy is often used as a conservative measure to surgery for some injuries and conditions.
-The two most common types of injection therapy we provide are Cortisone Steroid Injections and Hyaluronic Acid Injections to treat a wide variety conditions including arthritis, gout, bursitis, tendonitis and knee osteoarthritis.
+The two most common types of injection therapy we provide are Cortisone Steroid Injections and Hyaluronic Acid Injections to treat a wide variety of conditions including arthritis, gout, bursitis, tendonitis and knee osteoarthritis.

 Cortisone, a type of steroid, is a powerful anti-inflammatory medication.
 It reduces inflammation and lessens or resolves the pain.

 - Osteoarthritis of the knee, tendonitis, arthritis, and sports injuries that present symptoms of join weakness, inflammation, and sprain.

 Hyaluronic acid lubricates between bones and cartilage.
 People with osteoarthritis have a lower-than-normal concentration of hyaluronic acid in their joints.
 Osteoarthritis of the knee is one of the leading causes of disability in the United States Viscosupplementation, hyaluronic acid, injected into the arthritic knee joint to help people manage pain and stay active.

 - Pain intensifies when bending or walking upstairs

 - Flare-ups of intense pain, tenderness, stiffness, and Loss of flexibility